 If the employee is not required to attend work, they receive payment for the day, based on the reduced hours.
 If they are required to work, they receive time-and-a-half for the hours actually worked, plus a full day as an Alternative Holiday (day in lieu).
 If it is not possible to determine Relevant Daily Pay, then Average Daily Pay can be used.

 The government has also stated that: “employers can use the wage subsidy to cover some or all of their employees’ wages, including pay for the upcoming public holidays.”

 Therefore, you can use the wage subsidy money to cover the normal public holiday costs.
-The employee works their temporarily reduced hours over the agreed days of each Easter and ANZAC week and receives payment for these days, plus payment for the public holiday, based on the above calculations.
+The employee works their temporarily reduced hours over the agreed days during the week which Labour Day falls and receives payment for these days, plus payment for the public holiday, based on the above calculations.
 The wage subsidy is used to cover these payments; any additional money is paid via company cashflow.